amoeba/asheron-rs/plan.md

 The focus/dim style pattern was repeated 2 times in the UI rendering.
 - **Locations**: lines 493-499, 576-582 (table rows and detail lines)
 - **Solution**:
    - Created `get_focused_style(is_focused: bool, pane_focused: bool) -> Style` helper function
    - Replaced 12 lines of duplicate conditional logic with 2 calls to helper
    - Cleaner, more maintainable style application logic

+### 5. Click-to-Sort Columns ✅ COMPLETED
+- **Added**: Mouse event handling for clickable column headers
+- **Features**:
+   - Click any column header to sort by that column
+   - Click same column again to toggle sort direction (ascending/descending)
+   - Sort indicators (▲ for ascending, ▼ for descending) shown in header
+   - Default: sorted by Id ascending on load
+   - Packets list is cleared and reset to top after sort

 ### 3. Detail Line Computation
 Computed twice in the same render loop: